NULL-Security-Team/autoexif/README.md

 - Windows: Installation copies exiftool.exe and exiftool_files.zip to
 C:\Users\<YourUser>\AppData\Local\autoexif\
 and extracts the required files.
+- Linux: Auto-installs ExifTool using your system's package manager or downloads it to ~/.autoexif/ if needed.

 - Ethical Use: Only process files and URLs you are authorized to access.

-- Help: Run `autoexif help` for more details and usage options.
+- Help: Run autoexif help for more details and usage options.

 #
 Made with ❤️ by SirCryptic